 The Mississippi Aviation Heritage Museum is located adjacent to the Biloxi-Gulfport International Airport.
 It's a haven for the aviation enthusiasts in your family, but everyone will be surprised at the amount of history and detail to be found in this little museum.
-There are several aircraft on display, hands-on interactive exhibits, and lots of information about the museum's star, Colonel John C. Robinson, an early founder of the Tuskeegee Airmen.
+There are several aircraft on display, hands-on interactive exhibits, and lots of information about the museum's star, Colonel John C. Robinson, an early founder of the Tuskegee Airmen.

-Inside the museum's sizeable 52,000-square-foot facility, you'll find aircraft of all shapes and sizes.
+Inside the museum's sizable 52,000-square-foot facility, you'll find aircraft of all shapes and sizes.
 There's a life-sized Apollo space capsule, along with a mock-up of the Space Shuttle's cockpit.
 Memorabilia, collectibles, history, and artifacts line the walls.

 Opportunities for black men to become pilots were non-existent in the Jim Crow South.
 Robinson moved to Chicago and applied to flight school but was denied there as well.
 He became a janitor, which allowed him to eavesdrop on ground school lessons.

 In 1935, Robinson volunteered to defend Ethiopia in its conflict with axis-allied Italy during World War II.
 He volunteered for many reasons, one of which was that black aviators were not yet welcomed into the US Army Air Corps.